ember-learn/cli-guides/guides/basic-use/deploying.md

 ### Serving your app securely across HTTPS

-The use of HTTPS certificates is best practice for web security and professionalism of any deployed apps for any framework.
+The use of HTTPS certificates is a best practice for web security and professionalism of any deployed apps for any framework.
 It is outside the scope of this guide to go into detail about how to manage HTTPS certificates, redirects, and web hosting details.
 However, front-end developers should be aware of security best practices and have a few hints to help them move in the right direction.

 Plain old HTTP sites are likely to show your users security warnings and they are vulnerable to man-in-the-middle attacks.
 HTTPS certificates are available at no cost from many identity and hosting providers.
 However, even if you have an HTTPS certificate, you will still need a way to redirect any users who visit `http://your-ember-app.com`, for example.